prog4biol/pfb2023/unix.md

 #### Standard I/O and Pipes

-The coolest thing about the Unix shell is its ability to chain commands together into pipelines.
+The coolest thing about the Unix shell is its ability to chain commands together into mini pipelines.
 Here's an example:

 ```
 (~) 65% grep gatttgc big_file.fasta | wc -l